monodot/awesome-codebases/README.md

 > A curated list of real world code and documentation to learn from

+**I don't know about you, but when I'm learning new things, I like to look at existing codebases -- to see how they do it.**

-Since we're always learning new things, let's build a list of high-quality, real world codebases to learn from -- from libraries and standalone applications, to code from training courses and books.
+So let's build a list of high-quality, real world codebases to learn from -- from libraries and standalone applications, to code from training courses and books.
 By studying real codebases, it can become easier to put theory into practice, and learn new languages, frameworks, and security practices.

 The ideal projects for this repo are: